7 Steps to Acceptance

 In my book, Living Learning Loving, I list seven practical tips for transitioning out of the grief of a divorce.
 Here is the simple version:

 - Set personal goals.

 - Remove grief triggers.

 I grieve deeply and for too long.
 I know this about myself.
 And yet I also realize that one day the sorrow will ease and life will go on.
 If I want to live with an overcoming spirit I must walk through this time.

 I raised three children as a single mother before I remarried.
 I have experienced the potholes, pests, and perils of being the single head-of-household.
 As an educator in regular and special education for twenty years I know a great deal about child development and how to handle kids.
 I am the founder of SMORE for Women, a nonprofit whose goal is Single Moms, Overjoyed, Rejuvenated, and Empowered.
 I’m also a Certified Professional Coach and my stories have been published in several Christian books and magazines.
-My book, Living Learning Loving is available on CreateSpace, Amazon, and Barnes and Noble online.
+My book, Living Learning Loving is available on Amazon.